-Other income (expense), net increased by approximately \$4.1 million in the first quarter of 2001 as compared to the first quarter of 2000.
-This increase is due primarily to increased investment income from cash generated from our follow-on public stock offering completed in July 2000 (see Note 3).
+Other income (expense), net increased by approximately \$2.4 million and \$6.5 million in the second quarter and first six months of 2001 as compared to the same calendar periods of 2000, respectively.
+These increases are due primarily to increased investment income from cash generated from our follow-on public stock offering completed in July 2000 (see Note 3), which more than offset lower interest rates on invested balances.